 Visitors should contact the nursing team in advance to arrange a suitable visiting time.
 Please call the Inpatient Unit on 0121 752 8788 or 0121 752 8789.

-We understand how difficult these very restricted visiting arrangements are for our patients, their families and loved ones.
-Thank you for your co-operation during these exceptional circumstances.
+We know how difficult these restricted visiting arrangements are for our patients, their families and loved ones.
+Thank you for your understanding and co-operation during these exceptional times.

 Update on our services